spote87/car-shop-ui/README.md

 ###### **Functionality**
 On home page, application shows available cars in Frank's Garage.
 User can click on any car which has valid licence.
-New dialog will open where user can see more details about selected car.
-Also he/she can _add that car to the cart_.
+New dialog will open where user can see more details about a selected car.
+Also, he/she can _add that car to the cart_.
 However, they cannot buy cars with invalid licence.

 Once user is done with shopping, he/she can go to cart by clicking on _**Go To Cart**_ on top right corner.
 User can click on **Checkout** button where he needs to fill username in order to place an order.
 Once username is provided and **Submit** button is clicked, user will see success message along with order id.

+#### **NOTE**: Order submission backend APIs mocked so everytime you place order, you will always see same message with same order id i.e : 100.

-If there are no items in shopping cart, user will see proper message on *S*hopping Cart page.
+If there are no items in shopping cart, user will see a proper message on *S*hopping Cart page.